TykeComputing/lifeline/README.md

 On unsupported IDEs you'll need to manually do two things:
 - Set the working directory to the same directory as ${LE_RUN_WORKING_DIR}.
 Note that on Windows DLL files will be copied to this directory, so you may not want it to be the root directory.
-- Add --resource-dir="(SOURCE_DIR)\resources" where (SOURCE_DIR) is the root directory of the repository where the sub-module lifeline-resources is checked out.
-If you do not specify this the only way the program will run is if the working directory IS (SOURCE_DIR) (the the default resource dir "/resources" will be used).
+- Add `--resource-dir="SOURCE_DIR\resources"` where `SOURCE_DIR` is the root directory of the repository (where the sub-module lifeline-resources is located in the folder resources).
+If you do not specify this the only way the program will run is if the working directory is set to `SOURCE_DIR` (then the default resource dir "/resources" will be used).

 Related Links
 -------------